 Contacts agreed that an ICT solution for ER should be more straightforward than for EW.
 There is already considerable response capability that makes good use of ICT.
-NEMO oversees a nationally decentralized structure with a focus on community participation in preparedness and response.
-District committees prepare plans and seek to ensure that their communities have adequate response capability.
-Communities in St Vincent and the Grenadines are reportedly fairly easily mobilized to contribute to disaster recovery and rehabilitation efforts.
-Primary (local) fisherfolk organizations have the potential to become assets in this system, for example through desktop and mobile FEWER applications that connect fisherfolk to the existing components of the local response.
+The National Emergency Planning Organisation (NEPO) has stated that it is the responsibility of the District Emergency Committee Chairman to prepare a District Disaster Plan and ensure that the District has adequate response plans in place.
+ODM oversees a decentralized structure with a focus on community participation in preparedness and response.
+The 2014 DRR report notes that some sectors and communities lack plans and have limited capacities.
+However, in disasters the communities in Dominica are reportedly easily mobilized and contribute significantly to recovery and rehabilitation efforts.
 FEWER will build upon and enhance existing ER networks and arrangements for mobilization by connecting people to information and other resources.